ryzenpay/ownitall/README.md

 ## Library
 the library uses musicbrainz and coverart archive to get the best music and coverart for your tracks.
-due to current API limitations, this does increase the time per song to 3 seconds (1s for song, 1s for artist, 1s for coverart)
+due to current API limitations, this does increase the time per song up to 4 seconds (2s for song, 1s for artist, 1s for coverart)
 but this uses caching, so over time as you continue to import your music library this will speed up and decrease the time per son logarithmic

 ## YoutubeDL